-Respondent High Court had sought to recruit 13 translators.
-Under The Rajasthan High Court Staff Service Rules, 2002 eligible candidates are required to appear for a written examination consisting of two papers of translation from English to Hindi and vice versa, carrying 100 marks each followed by a personal interview for 50 marks.
-After the examination was conducted, the HC Chief Justice ordered that the examination be treated as a “competitive examination” and only those candidates who secured a minimum of 75% marks be selected to fill up the posts in question.
+Respondent High Court had sought to recruit 13 translators under The Rajasthan High Court Staff Service Rules, 2002.
+Eligible candidates were required to appear for a written examination consisting of two papers of translation from English to Hindi and vice versa, carrying 100 marks each followed by a personal interview for 50 marks.
+After the examination was conducted, the HC Chief Justice ordered that, the examination be treated as a “competitive examination” and only those candidates who secured a minimum of 75% marks be selected to fill up the posts in question.
 In view of the decision of the Chief Justice, only three candidates were found suitable for appointment.
-The unsuccessful candidates challenged the selection process on the ground that the decision to select only those candidates who secured a minimum of 75% marks would amount to “changing the rules of the game after the game is played”.
+The unsuccessful candidates challenged the selection process on the ground that, the decision to select only those candidates who secured a minimum of 75% marks would amount to “changing the rules of the game after the game is played”.
 Writ Petition was dismissed.